‘Start mandating’: Officials eye options to combat sputtering rollout, vaccine hesitancy

 Part of the debate around vaccination pivots on personal choice versus community obligation.

-Biden-administration officials have argued that vaccination is a “patriotic duty” that extends beyond a personal choice on whether to be protected or not, since it is a communicable disease and children or the immunocompromised cannot get the vaccines.
+Biden administration officials have argued that vaccination is a “patriotic duty” that extends beyond a personal choice on whether to be protected or not because it is a communicable disease and children or the immunocompromised cannot get the vaccines.

-Wider transmission of the virus also raises the likelihood of breakthrough infections in vaccinated persons — the shots are very effective, but not perfect.
+Wider transmission of the virus also raises the likelihood of breakthrough infections in those who have been vaccinated.
+The shots are effective but not perfect.

-Mr. Biden says the exports of vaccines to other countries is a form of national defense since it will fight possible mutations that can boomerang back on the U.S. Experts say it should be a catalyst for vaccination at home, too.
+Mr. Biden says the exports of vaccines to other countries is a form of national defense because it will fight possible mutations that can come back to the U.S. Experts say it should be a catalyst for vaccination at home, too.

 “It’s not just a protection for you.
 You are helping deprive the virus of its main biological purpose for living: to replicate and make more of itself,” Dr. Galiatsatos said.

 “By being vaccinated, you stop it from spreading and, thereby, helping end its existence overall.
-And this in turn will stop mutations, too,” he said.
+And this, in turn, will stop mutations, too,” he said.

-The best-performing states such as Vermont and Massachusetts have gotten over 60% of their populations vaccinated while at least six in 10 people remain unvaccinated in over a dozen states across the South, Midwest and West.
-As a result, the nation far from the 70%-90% vaccination level.
+The best performing states such as Vermont and Massachusetts have more than 60% of their populations vaccinated.
+At least 6 in 10 remain unvaccinated in over a dozen states across the South, Midwest and West.
+As a result, the nation is far from the 70% to 90% vaccination level.

-Governors are offering cash incentives and prizes to try and boost their vaccination numbers, though West Virginia Gov. Jim Justice said it is still difficult to get young adults to get vaccinated.
+Governors are offering cash incentives and prizes to try to boost vaccination numbers, though West Virginia Gov. Jim Justice, a Republican, said it is still difficult to persuade young adults to get vaccinated.
+He also said conservatives are reluctant.

 “You know, the red states probably have a lot of people that, you know, are very, very conservative in their thinking.
 And they think, ‘Well, I don’t have to do that.’
-But they’re not thinking right,” Mr. Justice, a Republican, recently told ABC News.
+But they’re not thinking right,” Mr. Justice recently told ABC News.
 “We have a lottery, you know, that basically says, ‘If you’re vaccinated, we’re going to give you stuff.’
 Well, you’ve got another lottery going on.
 And it’s the death lottery.”

-Some public-health analysts say it’s time to get tough instead of relying on free beer, lotteries and other incentives.
+Some public health analysts say it’s time to get tough instead of relying on free beer, lotteries and other incentives.

-“I don’t think it’s working and I think the solution is going to get the vaccines licensed and start mandating: Military, certain occupations, first responders, health care workers, require it for college, maybe requiring it for public-facing jobs,” Mr. Caplan said.
+“I don’t think it’s working, and I think the solution is going to get the vaccines licensed and start mandating: military, certain occupations, first responders, health care workers, require it for college, maybe requiring it for public-facing jobs,” Mr. Caplan said.
 “We’ve got to shift.
 We’re fooling around while these variants pop up.”

-Biden officials have left it up to private entities to draft their own rules but avoided government mandates, saying it is up to individuals to come forward and they will enlist trusted voices.
+Biden officials have left it up to private entities to draft their own rules but avoided government mandates.
+He said it is up to individuals to come forward and his administration will enlist trusted voices.

-A recently announced “door-to-door” effort to promote the vaccines, however, ran into opposition from GOP governors like South Carolina’s Henry McMaster, who ordered state health officials to reject doorstep pressure.
+A recently announced door-to-door effort to promote the vaccines, however, ran into opposition from Republican governors such as South Carolina’s Henry McMaster, who ordered state health officials to reject doorstep pressure.

-That resistance, though, sparked a rebuke from White House Press Secretary Jen Psaki, who said Friday that the canvassers will be community partners and ignorance around vaccines “is literally killing people.”
+That resistance sparked a rebuke from White House press secretary Jen Psaki, who said Friday that the canvassers will be community partners and ignorance about vaccines “is literally killing people.”

-Joshua Ratner, executive vice president and chief strategy officer at the Westchester Medical Center Health Network, said working with trusted local organizations at their mobile vaccine clinics has helped them as they target zip codes with low vaccination rates in the southern counties of upstate New York.
+Joshua Ratner, executive vice president and chief strategy officer at the Westchester Medical Center Health Network, said working with trusted local organizations at their mobile vaccine clinics has helped them as they target ZIP codes with low vaccination rates in the southern counties of upstate New York.

-“Simply being able to talk to someone, especially if that someone looks like them and comes from their community — it helps,” Mr. Ratner said.
+“Simply being able to talk to someone, especially if that someone looks like them and comes from their community, it helps,” Mr. Ratner said.

-He said they are slowly moving the needle, though expectations must be set differently than before.
+He said the needle is moving slowly, though expectations must be set differently than before.

-“You’re not looking for a pop-up clinic where you vaccinate hundreds of people, you’re looking for opportunities for tens of people,” he said.
+“You’re not looking for a pop-up clinic where you vaccinate hundreds of people; you’re looking for opportunities for tens of people,” he said.
 “The longer we’ve been vaccinating the public and the more time goes by and they realize there are very few side effects or complications, the more folks are jumping in.”

 Sign up for Daily Newsletters